 On this basis a number of professional sanctions may be imposed on the transgressor:

-· Mediation process: The body psychotherapist is required to process the issue with the injured person(s) in the presence of a mutually acceptable mediator.
+- 4.62 - Mediation process: The Body-psychotherapist is required to process the issue with the injured person(s) in the presence of a mutually acceptable mediator.
 This procedure may or may not involve separate meetings between the mediator and transgressing member.
 The transgressing member will not be paid for the time spent in this process and may be required to pay partial or total fee for the mediation.

-· The EC may demand that the therapist, trainer or supervisor stops working with a client, in a case where an ethically or professionally problematic relationship between individuals has lead to an ethical complaint, even if the client wishes to continue the professional relationship.
+- 4.64 - The EC may demand that the therapist, trainer or supervisor stops working with a client, in case of an ethically or professionally problematic relation between individuals which has lead to an ethical complaint, even if the client wishes to continue the professional relationship.
 This also applies when there is a problematic relationship between an association and a person.

-· The Ethics Committee recommends suspension of a member when the offence is considered serious enough to exclude the member from the Association, but is considered redeemable with the passage of time and effort.
+- 4.65 - Suspension of a member will be recommended by the Ethic Committee when the offence is considered serious enough to exclude the member from the Association, but is considered redeemable with the passage of time and effort.

-· Exclusion is the recommendation of the Ethics Committee on offences described in the examples of the Ethical Guidelines when they are wilful or premeditated.
+- 4.66 - Exclusion must be the recommendation of the Ethic Committee towards offences described definitely in the examples of the Ethical guidelines when they are wilfull or premeditated.
 Attempts at camouflaging transgressions or refusal to comply with EABP sanctions are also grounds for immediate exclusion.
-The Ethics Committee may recommend exclusion at its discretion, on such matters.
-In the event where the General Assembly accepts an appeal against an Ethics Committee decision or votes against an Ethics Committee proposal to exclude a member ( see 4.2 (c and d) and 6.7 of Articles of Association), the General Assembly appoints a legally or professionally qualified person as arbiter from outside the Association to review the case.
-Their decision is binding on the parties and on the Ethics Committee.
+The Ethic Committee may recommend exclusion at its discretion, on such matters.
+In the event where the General Assembly accepts an appeal against an Ethic Committee decision or votes against an Ethic Committee proposal to exclude a member ( see 4.2 (c and d) and 6.7 of Articles of Association), the General Assembly will appoint a legally or professionally qualified person as arbiter from outside of the Association to review the case.
+Their decision would be binding on the parties and on the Ethic Committee.

-· EC advice and arbitration are generally carried out by a minimum of three EC members, none of whom is directly or secondarily involved in the issue under consideration.
+- 4.71 - Ethic Committee advice and arbitration are generally carried out by a minimum of three Ethic Committee members, none of whom is directly or secondarily involved in the issue under consideration.
 EC members involved in the issue may not give opinions to the arbitrators.

-· Four of the five EC members must be in agreement for any disciplinary decision to be valid.
+- 4.72 - Four of the five Ethic Committee members must be in agreement for any disciplinary decision to be valid.